Restaurant in New York City, United States

 Booking and Timing

 Boqueria is one of the easier bookings in the Midtown West casual dining category.
-With a 4.4 Google rating across 2,689 reviews and consistent OAD presence, it attracts a steady crowd, but it hasn't crossed into the territory where you need to book weeks out for a weekday table.
 For weekend evenings, booking a few days ahead is sensible.
 For weekday lunch, same-day or next-day availability is likely.
-Groups should book in advance regardless of day, since the tapas format works leading when the table is sized and seated properly.
+Groups should book in advance regardless of day, since the tapas format works well when the table is sized and seated properly.

 How It Compares